 Academics, colleagues from the financial industry, friends and family have come from all over the world to honor Markowitz’s life and achievements.
 Gracefully basking in all the attention, he doesn’t forget to mention that he believes one can tell a man by his friends, and he’s been a lucky one.
 Having friends and loved ones around him is a prize enough.
 The laureate engages in conversations with the guests on topics far away from portfolio selections, drawing them in with his broad intellect, knowledge and curiosity.
 And all this at almost 90 years old!

 “He is every bit as brilliant at 88 as he was at 62,” says John Guerard, a guest and former colleague.

 “I was a young smart ass kid,” counters Markowitz.
 “Now I’m a smart ass old man.
 And the only thing that’s different between now and then is that I’ve had many, many years to be a smart young kid, a smart middle-aged kid and a smart old man.”

 Creating a profession

-As we’re bidding farewell, we hear one last time: "Well, let me tell you a story," he says after getting our full attention.
-"When people are effusing over my Nobel Prize, I like to tell them: My Nobel Prize was not my greatest honor.
-My greatest honor was awarded to me in the men’s room of a large Washington DC hotel, after dinner, sometime between Christmas and New Year of 1990."
-He’d been invited by the American Finance Association and, after an evening at which Markowitz, along with his co-laureates William F. Sharpe and Merton Miller said a few words, Markowitz went to use the men’s room.
+As we’re saying goodbye, we hear one last time “Well, let me tell you a story,” he says.
+“When people are effusing over my Nobel Prize, I like to tell them my Nobel Prize was not my greatest honor.
+My greatest honor was awarded to me in the men’s room of a large Washington DC hotel, after dinner, sometime between Christmas and New Year of 1990.”
+He’d been invited by the American Finance Association and, after an evening at which Markowitz, along with his co-laureates William Sharpe and Merton Miller said a few words, Markowitz went to use the men’s room.
 It was here that somebody in the next stall said to him: